TAMZIRT-MOHAMED/Disease-Management-and-Medical-Statistics/README.md

 The application uses local file paths for assets and data storage.
 You may need to adjust these paths based on your system configuration in the settings file.

 ## Contributors
-- TAMZIRT Mohamed
+- TAMZIRT MOHAMED
-- SAID Salma
+- SAID SAID

-## License
-[Specify your license here]